 Breakfast Tacos (sodium modified)

-Add some color and flavor to your day with these protein-packed breakfast tacos.
-Pair with fruit to eat from all five food groups before starting your day!
-This recipe also makes for a great meal anytime of the day.
+Add color and mega flavor to your day with these protein-packed breakfast tacos.
+You can pair with some fruit to get servings from all five food groups at the beginning of your day!
+This recipe also makes for a great lunch or dinner.